atuoei/PreReg-CPI/README.md

 # Classification pretraining-regression fine-tuning for compound-target interaction prediction

 This repository documents the code used to generate the results for our article.
 The updated package, which is continuously being developed, can be found at [this repository](https://github.com/atuoei/REP_CPI).
-Please submit an issue or email samsl@mit.edu with any questions.
+Please submit an issue or email my19653@163.com with any questions.

 ### Sample Usage